 Mayer Brown is among the largest and longest-standing law practices in the market.
 The firm is frequently sought out for its work in general commercial, construction, insolvency and financial services regulatory disputes.
 The team is also developing a niche in emerging technology matters including electronic transactions and data privacy.

-Nicholas Hunsworth and John Hickin are key names in commercial and transactional litigation.
+John Hickin is a partner to note for commercial and transactional litigation.
 Alan Linning is singled out for contentious regulatory work, while Gabriela Kennedy and Menachem Hasofer are recommended for IP and construction work respectively.

 Client feedback